Master-of-Computer-Applications/rdbms_2023batch/MCA-2329014-PuneetJain/rdbms_practical.md

 They are auto-committed (changes made are permanent).|They are not auto-committed (changes are not permanent).|They are not auto-committed (changes are not permanent).
 They don't have further classification.|They are of two types procedural and non-procedural.|They don't have any further classification.
 Commands used: CREATE, ALTER, TRUNCATE, RENAME, DROP.|Commands used: SELECT, UPDATE, DELETE, INSERT.|Commands used: REVOKE, GRANT.

+## *3. How to apply Constraints at various levels.*
+SQL constraints are used to specify rules for the data in a table.

+Constraints are used to limit the type of data that can go into a table.
+This ensures the accuracy and reliability of the data in the table.
+If there is any violation between the constraint and the data action, the action is aborted.

+Constraints can be column level or table level.
+Column level constraints apply to a column, and table level constraints apply to the whole table.

+The following constraints are commonly used in SQL:

+  (1) NOT NULL - Ensures that a column cannot have a NULL value(/br) (2) UNIQUE - Ensures that all values in a column are different (3) PRIMARY KEY - A combination of a NOT NULL and UNIQUE.
+Uniquely identifies each row in a table (4) FOREIGN KEY - Prevents actions that would destroy links between tables (5) CHECK - Ensures that the values in a column satisfies a specific condition (6) DEFAULT - Sets a default value for a column if no value is specified (7) CREATE INDEX - Used to create and retrieve data from the database very quickly